open-wc/open-wc/packages/building-webpack/README.md

 }));
 ```

-## Common extensions
+### Common extensions
 ::: warning
-Some extensions add non-native syntax to your code, which can be bad for maintenance longer term.
-We suggest avoiding adding plugins for using experimental javascript proposals or for importing non-standard module types.
+Some extensions or plugins add non-native or experimental features to your code.
+This can be bad for the maintenance of your code in the long term, we therefore don't recommend it unless you know what you're doing.
 :::

-## Customizing index.html output
+#### Customizing index.html output
 If you need to customize the output of your `index.html` you can pass extra options to [webpack-index-html-plugin](https://open-wc.org/building/webpack-index-html-plugin.html):

 ```javascript